UBC-MDS/exploratory-data-viz/chapters/en/slides/module6/module6_03.md

 </iframe>

-Notes: To make it clearer that the bars and the choropleth map both represent the asthma cases, we could add redundant coding to the bars.
+Notes: To make it clearer that the bars and the choropleth map both represent the asthma cases, we could add redundant colouring to the bars.

-Now it is clear that they are distinct from the point map, whereas they has the same blue color in the previous slide.
+Now it is clear that they are distinct from the point map, whereas they has the same blue colour in the previous slide.

 ---